-- For the steps that require the use of a template, go ahead and create those emails or documents within your account under Account Settings > My Templates > New Template.
+- For the steps that require the use of a template, go ahead and create those emails or documents within your account under Account Settings > Documents & Emails > New Template.

 >> Build your Workflow

-- Now that you have your templates ready to go, you're ready to assemble your Workflow!
+Now that you have your templates complete, you're ready to assemble your Workflow!

 - Go to Workflow > Templates > click on the "+" symbol to create a new Workflow template.

-- Type in the name of the Workflow, the calendar you wish for the tasks from this Workflow to appear on and leave any notes if necessary to remind yourself of important details regarding this Workflow.
+- Type in the name of the Workflow, the calendar you wish the tasks from this Workflow to appear on, and leave any notes to remind yourself of important details regarding this Workflow.

-- Add in your steps one by one in the order that they are listed on your Workflow Worksheet.
+- Add in your steps one by one in the order listed on your Workflow Worksheet.
 Click on the Add button and select one of the three choices from the drop-down menu:

-- Pause: as the name implies, this inserts a pause within your Workflow and allows you to put your process on hold.
+- Pause: as the name implies, this inserts a break within your Workflow and allows you to put your process on hold.